ws-rush/vite-workshop/src/content/proxying.md

 To set up a proxy, you can modify your `vite.config.js` to include a `proxy` object inside the `server` configuration.

+> A proxy serves a purpose beyond development; it can also be utilized for preview by incorporating it into the `preview` configuration instead of the `server`

 Here's an example:

 ```js